 You need to assess if your duct system and filter design are functioning correctly for this to work.
 If they’re not fit for your current setup, you should allow it to handle a doubling of the filter pressure drop so that you can have a better idea of when it’s time to change your HVAC filter.

 There’s nothing wrong with being too cautious by following the instructions recommended by the manufacturer.
-However, if you want to be savvy about how you use your HVAC maintenance budget, you should pay attention to how your components work and when the peak seasons are that you’ll need your HVAC for.
+However, if you want to be savvy about how you use your HVAC maintenance budget, you should pay attention to how your components work and when the peak seasons are when you’ll need your HVAC for.
 Doing so will prepare you for when you should be more attentive to its needs.

 You must give your HVAC unit a check-up at least once a year.
 Doing so allows you to see if it needs repairs or cleaning from professionals.
-If you need dependable furnace experts, get in touch with Legacy Heating and Cooling’s HVAC technicians that can perform repairs and furnace cleaning in Edmonton!
+If you need dependable furnace experts, get in touch with Legacy Heating and Cooling’s HVAC technicians in Edmonton and Calgary.